Spread along the base of South Mountain Park, Arizona's largest municipal park, with horseback riding, mountain biking, and wide-open skies.

 The buyer profile in South Mountain leans toward young families purchasing their first or second home, military personnel stationed at nearby installations, and investors recognizing the rental demand in the area.
 The combination of newer construction, community amenities, and competitive pricing creates strong demand among these groups.
 What seals the deal for most buyers is the proximity to South Mountain Park and Preserve and 16,000 acres of desert trails, which add daily-life value that is difficult to replicate elsewhere.

-South Mountain's $350K median represents a 17% below the broader Phoenix market ($420K).
-At $184 per square foot versus Phoenix's $191 average, South Mountain offers meaningfully more house per dollar than the city average, which is why it draws buyers who prioritize space and value over prestige addresses.
-Homes are moving in 24 days, fast enough that properties priced correctly rarely survive a full weekend on market.
+South Mountain's $350K median represents a 28% below the broader Phoenix market ($484K).
+South Mountain offers meaningfully more house per dollar than the city average, which is why it draws buyers who prioritize space and value over prestige addresses.
+Neighborhood-level pace data is not published at this granularity, so treat the city and county figures as the reliable baseline and current comparable sales as the ground truth.

-Frank Vazquez, whose Venture REI has closed transactions in South Mountain and across Phoenix's 19 neighborhoods, sees a pattern here that raw median numbers miss: at this price point, South Mountain competes for the same buyer pool as three or four nearby neighborhoods.
-The differentiator is usually condition and community feel - homes with updated kitchens and low-maintenance yards in South Mountain move weeks faster than comparable properties that need work.
+A pattern Incyte Realty's experience across Phoenix's 19 neighborhoods keeps surfacing, and one that raw median numbers miss: at this price point, South Mountain competes for the same buyer pool as several nearby neighborhoods.
+The differentiator is usually condition and community feel - homes with updated kitchens and low-maintenance yards tend to draw offers faster than comparable properties that need work.

-Market data sourced from ARMLS and analyzed by Venture REI, a Phoenix-area brokerage founded by Frank Vazquez.
+Market analysis prepared by Incyte Realty, a Phoenix-area brokerage founded by Frank Vazquez.
+Pricing figures come from published market data (see the update date on this page).
 Questions about South Mountain?
-Frank Vazquez at Venture REI offer straightforward market guidance with no pressure or obligation.
+Incyte Realty offers straightforward market guidance with no pressure or obligation.